QuantiModo/quantimodo-sdk-javascript/docs/AppSettingsApi.md

 var apiInstance = new Quantimodo.AppSettingsApi();

 var opts = {
-  'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
   'clientSecret': "clientSecret_example", // String | This is the secret for your obtained clientId.
 We use this to ensure that only your application uses the clientId.
 Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).
-  'platform': "platform_example", // String | Example: chrome, android, ios, web };
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web };

 var callback = function(error, data, response) {